airbnb/airpal/README.md

 ## Steps to launch

+1. Build Airpal

+    We'll be using [Gradle](https://www.gradle.org/) to build the back-end Java code and a [Node.js](http://nodejs.org/)-based build pipeline ([Browserify](http://browserify.org/)
+    and [Gulp](http://gulpjs.com/)) to build the front-end Javascript code.

+    If you have `node` and `npm` installed locally, and wish to use them, simply run:

+    ```
+    ./gradlew clean shadowJar -Dairpal.useLocalNode
+    ```

+    Otherwise, `node` and `npm` will be automatically downloaded for you by running:

+    ```
+    ./gradlew clean shadowJar
+    ```

+1. Create a MySQL database for Airpal.
+We recommend you call it `airpal` and will assume that for future steps.

+1. Create a `reference.yml` file to store your configuration options.

+    Start by copying over the example configuration, `reference.example.yml`.

+    ```
+    cp reference.example.yml reference.yml
+    ```
+    Then edit it to specify your MySQL credentials, and your S3 credentials if using S3 as a storage layer (Airpal defaults to local file storage, for demonstration purposes).

+1. Migrate your database.

+    ```
+    java -Duser.timezone=UTC \
+         -cp build/libs/airpal-*-all.jar com.airbnb.airpal.AirpalApplication db migrate reference.yml
+    ```

+1. Run Airpal.

+    ```
+    java -server \
+         -Duser.timezone=UTC \
+         -cp build/libs/airpal-*-all.jar com.airbnb.airpal.AirpalApplication server reference.yml
+    ```

+1. Visit Airpal.
+    Assuming you used the default settings in `reference.yml` you can now open http://localhost:8081 to use Airpal.
+Note that you might have to change the host, depending on where you deployed it.

 *Note* that below, we'll be using a less verbose syntax to execute Airpal.
 This assumes that all of the configuration settings are specified in your `.yml` configuration file, and that it's called `reference.yml`.